 Finally, the latest opiate and opioid addiction statistics show that over 2 million people in the U.S. have some form of opioid abuse problem.
 These numbers are staggering

 Opiate and Opioid Recovery Statistics

 However, the opiate and opioid recovery statistics are promising.
-Research demonstrates that people who complete a medical opiate detox combined with a comprehensive recovery program do recover.
-Following a diligent detox and recovery program of type offered at Riverwalk Ranch leads to significant recovery rates.
-These recovery rates are on a par with other chronic diseases such as hypertension or diabetes.
+Research demonstrates that people who complete a medical opiate detox combined with a comprehensive recovery program to recover.
+Following a diligent detox and recovery program of the type offered at Riverwalk Ranch leads to significant recovery rates.
+These recovery rates are on par with other chronic diseases such as hypertension or diabetes.